Master of Accountancy

 Securing a Graduate Assistantship (GA) is an outstanding way to finance your education.
-GAs typically receive fall and spring university tuition waivers, health insurance, and a stipend of approximately $1,100/month in exchange for 20 hours per week of work over a nine to twelve-month period.
+GAs typically receive fall and spring university tuition waivers, health insurance, and a stipend of approximately $13,500 over nine months in exchange for 20 hours per week of work over a nine to twelve-month period.

 Each year, the John Chambers College of Business and Economics offers a limited number of GA positions, and students are encouraged to apply early to be fully considered for these competitive awards.
 Additionally, students have the option to apply for a variety of graduate student hourly worker positions within the College, which typically require students to work 10-20 hours weekly.
 Individual academic departments and administrative units hire graduate student workers on an hourly wage basis.